erikaduan/aws_notes/README.md

 </br>

-# Create an IAM admin user and user group via the root user account
+# Create an IAM admin user group and user
 [AWS recommends the creation of managed policies rather than inline policies to control user access to AWS resources.](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html) Managed policies can be attached to multiple users or user groups and governance is controlled around maintaining a central library of AWS policies.
 Policy changes automatically apply for all associated users or user groups.
 Inline policies should only be used when you want to maintain strict one-to-one relationships between a policy and a single AWS identity.

 ![](/figures/aws_iam_policies.svg)